unxversal/cxmpute-core/cxpt-tokenomics.md

 From the `RewardDistributor`, funds are split into three streams: Provider Rewards, User Cashback, and Protocol Fees.
 The protocol's share is withdrawable only by the `MultisigControl` contract.

 ### Treasury Management (Multisig)
-The `RewardDistributor` is owned by `MultisigControl`, a 2-of-4 multisignature wallet.
+The `RewardDistributor` is owned by `MultisigControl`, a 2-of-4 custom multisignature contract.
 This contract governs access to protocol fees.
 Any withdrawal requires approval from at least two of the four designated admin signers.

 ```mermaid
 graph TD